adampetro/bluejay-rb/README.md

 After checking out the repo, run `bin/setup` to install dependencies and `rake compile` to compile the Rust extension.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and push that to `main`.
+Then, [create a new release in the GitHub UI](https://github.com/adampetro/bluejay-rb/releases/new) with a new tag equal to the version number in `version.rb` prefixed with `v`.
+This will trigger the [release workflow](.github/workflows/release.yml) which will publish the new version with pre-built binaries.